The 20 Best Pyridoxine Deficiency Doctors in Japan

 Distinguished in Pyridoxine Deficiency

-Takashi Hayakawa practices in Sapporo, Japan.
+Takashi Hayakawa practices practicing medicine in Itabashi, Japan.
 Mr. Hayakawa is rated as a Distinguished expert by MediFind in the treatment of Pyridoxine Deficiency.
-His top areas of expertise are Pyridoxine Deficiency, Malnutrition, Type 2 Diabetes (T2D), and Low Sodium Level.
+He is also highly rated in 1 other condition, according to our data.
+His clinical expertise encompasses Pyridoxine Deficiency, Malnutrition, Type 2 Diabetes (T2D), and Low Sodium Level.

 Distinguished in Pyridoxine Deficiency